vmware-tanzu-labs/educates-training-platform/docs/portal-rest-api/session-management.rst

 When successful, the JSON response from the request will be of the form::

     {
-        "session": "lab-markdown-sample-w01-s001",
+        "name": "lab-markdown-sample-w01-s001",
         "user": "8d2d0c8b-6ff5-4244-b136-110fd8d8431a",
-        "url": "/workshops/session/lab-markdown-sample-w01-s001/activate/?token=6UIW4D8Bhf0egVmsEKYlaOcTywrpQJGi&index_url=https%3A%2F%2Fhub.test%2F"
+        "url": "/workshops/session/lab-markdown-sample-w01-s001/activate/?token=6UIW4D8Bhf0egVmsEKYlaOcTywrpQJGi&index_url=https%3A%2F%2Fhub.test%2F",
+        "workshop": "lab-markdown-sample",
+        "environment": "lab-markdown-sample-w01",
+        "namespace": "lab-markdown-sample-w01-s001"
     }

-This will return the name of the workshop session, an ID for identifying the user, and a URL path with an activation token and index URL included as query string parameters.
+This will include the name of the workshop session, an ID for identifying the user, and a URL path with an activation token and index URL included as query string parameters.

 The users browser should be redirected to this URL path on the training portal host.
 Accessing the URL will activate the workshop session and then redirect the user to the workshop dashboard.